BestTimesToVisit.com Logo

 food

 Embrace the street food, but choose wisely!
-Look for stalls with long queues of locals – that's usually a sign of good, fresh food.
-Try a 'tagine' from a busy local eatery or some freshly squeezed orange juice from a street vendor for a delicious and authentic taste of Morocco.
+Look for stalls with long queues of locals – that's usually a sign of good hygiene and delicious food.
+Try a 'tagine' from a reputable restaurant, but don't miss out on freshly squeezed orange juice from a street vendor for just a few dirhams.

 safety